Section 3. Cooperation in United Nations Activities

 1. Japan's Basic Attitude

 Since its admission in 1956 to the United Nations, Japan has consistently and positively supported the aims and activities of the United Nations, including the maintenance of international peace and security.
-At the same time, in order to meet the growing expectations placed on Japan by the international community in keeping with its rising international position, Japan has more actively than ever participated in and cooperated with various activities of the United Nations aimed at promoting international cooperation in various fields.
+At the same time, commensurate with its rising international position, Japan has actively participated in and cooperated with the various activities of the United Nations aimed at promoting international cooperation in various fields.
 This is one of the basic policies of Japan's diplomacy.

-(c) As interdependent relations among nations have become closer, there are now many problems whose effective settlement cannot be expected without cooperation among the nations.
-For instance, the North-South problem and other problems such as resources, energy, food and population cannot be solved by the effort of a single country or by cooperation among a small number of countries.
-The United Nations, as a universal international organization, provides an effective framework for multilateral cooperation toward the settlement of these problems.
-Japan is actively working in this direction as a member of the Economic and Social Council, the nucleus organization in the field of economic and social development, and also as a member of other international organizations.
+(2) Interdependence among nations has been deepening recently at an increasing tempo, transcending differences in social structure, size of country or stage of development.
+It is not an exaggeration to say that the effective settlement of a very large number of problems cannot be expected without international cooperation.
+For instance, the North-South problem, and others, such as resources, energy, food and population, cannot be solved only by bilateral cooperation or cooperation among a small number of countries.
+The United Nations, as a universal international organization, provides an effective framework for cooperation among all nations toward the settlement of these problems.
+Japan is active in this field as a member of the Economic and Social Council, flee nucleus organization in the field of economic and social development, and of other international organizations.

-(d) In the disarmament field, the nations of the world retained their interest in disarmament which had been engendered by the special session of the General Assembly devoted to disarmament held in May 1978.
-At the 34th session of the United Nations General Assembly, almost 40 resolutions on disarmament were adopted, as at the previous session.
-Japan has emphasized the necessity of taking a succession of measures as practicable in the present international situation to promote disarmament.
-At the 34th session, Japan became cosponsor of several resolutions including one calling for the early conclusion of a comprehensive nuclear test ban treaty.
+(3) In the disarmament field, the special session of the General Assembly devoted to disarmament was held in May 1978 for the first time since the founding of the United Nations.
+The 33rd session of the United Nations General Assembly, which took over the disarmament debate from the special session, adopted as many as 40 resolutions on disarmament.
+Japan has consistently emphasized the necessity of continuous international efforts to achieve step by step, general and complete disarmament, and at the 33rd session Japan became cosponsor of several resolutions, including one calling for the early conclusion of a comprehensive nuclear test ban treaty.

 to table of contents